exekube/exekube/README.md

 ## Introduction

-*Exekube* is a declarative "Infrastructure as Code" framework for managing cloud infrastrucutre (including Kubernetes clusters) and deploying containerized software onto that infrastructure.
-Exekube offers you **granular control** over your infrastructure and container orchestration while also having a great default state with a fully automated **one-click-to-deploy experience**.
+*Exekube* is a declarative "Infrastructure as Code" framework (a.k.a. platform / PaaS) for managing cloud infrastrucutre (including Kubernetes clusters) and deploying containerized software onto that infrastructure.
+Exekube offers you:

+- **Full control** over your infrastructure and container orchestration
+- A default state with a fully automated **one-click-to-deploy experience**

-The framework (a.k.a. platform / PaaS) is distributed as a [Docker image](/) that can be used manually by DevOps engineers or automatically via continuous integration (CI) pipelines.
+The framework is distributed as a [Docker image on DockerHub](/) that can be used manually by DevOps engineers or automatically via continuous integration (CI) pipelines.
 It combines several open-source DevOps tools into one easy-to-use workflow for managing cloud infrastructure and Kubernetes resources.

-You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.

 ## Components